-- (a) "Overtime" means authorized work performed by an employee in excess of the hours of work outlined in Clause 14.2.
+- (a) "Overtime" means authorized work performed by an employee in excess of the hours of work outlined in Clause 14.2 (Hours of Work).
 Overtime shall not be claimed or received for work which is less than 15 minutes.
-All work less than 15 minutes in excess of the hours of work outlined in Clause 14.2, shall be paid at straight-time rates of pay.
+All work less than 15 minutes in excess of the hours of work outlined in Clause 14.2 (Hours of Work), shall be paid at straight-time rates of pay.
 Work in excess of 15 minutes will be paid at the applicable overtime rate. - (b) "Straight-time rate" means the hourly rate of remuneration. - (c) "Time and one-half" means one and one-half times the straight-time rate. - (d) "Double-time" means two times the straight-time rate.